Maintenance

 • What is the Effect of Under Inflation?

 An estimated 23,000 accidents and 535 fatal accidents involve blowouts or flat tires.
-Maintaining proper tire air pressure is a major safety concern and can also affect the handling and performance of your vehicle.
+Maintaining proper tire air pressure is a major safety concern and causes excessive tire wear, which in turn, shortens the life of your tire.
+It can also affect the handling and performance of your vehicle.

 • Why is it More Expensive and Time-Consuming to Have Tires Serviced Rather Than Rotated?